 Records of conduct violations involving student organizations will be retained for seven years following the date of the incident.
 Student organization conduct records may be retained indefinitely at the discretion of the Vice Provost.

-FINAL NOTE Occasionally there may be a need to update certain details such as changes to staff titles, office locations, etc. that are mentioned in this document.
-The Vice Provost may make editorial changes relating to this document as long as the substance of the document is not affected.
+FINAL NOTE: Occasionally there may be a need to update certain details such as changes to staff titles, office locations, etc. that are referred to in this document.
+The Vice Provost may make housekeeping changes to this document as long as the substance of the document is not affected.

 There are a number of additional University policies that pertain to students and are too numerous to include within the text of this Code.
 Students are urged to read these documents that may be found at the locations listed below.
 NDSU students are responsible for knowing the contents of all NDSU policies and may be held accountable under A Code of Student Conduct for any violations of policy.